ancestral chart indexhome

 Elnathan's signature when he borrowed money from Cornelius Lewis in 1745.
 Cornelius Jenne was the witness.
 Two of the great great grandchildren of Eldredge and Jenne married about 100 years later (Mary Brown Thornton and Luther Jenney Briggs).
 Elnathan and his son Isaiah spelled their last name "Eldredg," although Isaiah included the "e" at the end in later years.

-Elnathan moved from Yarmouth to what is now Chathamport, Massachusetts.
-He is said to have been a ship's captain on coastal traders along the East Coast, but no confirmation of this has been found.
+Elnathan is said to have been a ship's captain on coastal traders along the East Coast.
+His probate papers call him a mariner.
 A family Bible says he died of small pox in New York in 1746.
 Shipping reports in newspapers include a captain named Eldridge/Eldrige, etc., sailing in and out of various ports and traveling as far as Jamaica and Africa, but first names aren't given.
-His son Isaiah begins to appear in these reports probably as early as 1744, definately in 1745, and only Isaiah appears after this time.
+His son Isaiah begins to appear in these reports probably as early as 1744, definitely in 1745, and only Isaiah appears after this time.
 However, Isaiah was 20 in October of 1744, so earlier reports wouldn't have been referring to him.

 June 23 1724 Wee the subscribers humbly shew & petition y whereas Enathan Eldredg Living somewhat Remoate from Inhabitances & near to ye harbor whare all our Vessles both whaler and fisher men Resort & very often have nesessary bussness at his house.1

 The following is taken from Elnathan's probate file.
-Transcriptions have not changed the original content or spelling except for modern capitalization.
+Modern capitalizations have been used.

 Dartmouth